thingsdb/ThingsDocs/v1/content/thingsdb-api/del_node.md

 weight: 290
 ---

-Delete a node from ThingsDB.
+This function can be used to delete a node from ThingsDB.

 {{% notice warning %}}
 Before deleting a node, the node *must* be offline.
 As long is the node is *active*, you are not allowed